Puchero: Río de la Plata puchero

 Puchero is eaten in the parts of Argentina, Uruguay, and Paraguay that border the Río de la Plata.
 The dish is prepared in the same way as in Spain, though its ingredients differ according to the very different local produce.
-In the parts of Argentina, Paraguay and Uruguay surrounding the estuary of the Río de la Plata, puchero is primarily beef-based—beef was plentiful and cheap—and chickpeas are less commonly used than in the Iberian peninsula.
+In the parts of Argentina, Paraguay and Uruguay surrounding the estuary of the Río de la Plata, puchero is primarily beef-based—beef was plentiful and cheap—and chickpeas are less commonly used than in the Iberian Peninsula.
 The broth and the solid ingredients are often consumed separately.

 The cuts of meat used are particularly important: if possible, ossobuco; otherwise beef cuts with marrow or poultry (used in puchero de gallina) can be substituted.
 Other ingredients used may include potatoes, onions, and squash.
-Typical local produce used includes sweet potatoes, sweet corn, carrots, bacon, local chorizo (a sausage quite different from Spanish cured chorizo made with paprika), pork belly, cabbage, and eggs.
+Typical local produce used includes sweet potatoes, moderately fatty pork cuts, sweet corn, carrots, pork belly or cabbage.

 Puchero is traditionally served during the colder months.
 It is not considered fine dining, and can be found on menus in family and regional restaurants throughout Argentina, but not at most more expensive restaurants.

 Philippine puchero

-In Philippine cuisine, puchero (Spanish: Pochero; Tagalog: putsero) is a dish composed of beef chunks stewed with saba bananas (or plantains).
+In Philippine cuisine, puchero (Spanish: pochero; Tagalog: putsero) is a dish composed of beef chunks stewed with saba bananas (or plantains).
 The dish may also include potatoes or sweet potatoes, chorizos de Bilbao, bok choy, leeks, chickpeas, cabbage and tomato sauce.
 Other versions replace beef with chicken or pork.

+Chicken pochero is cooked with a combination of minced red onion and cloves of garlic, diced large tomatoes, sweet potatoes and chicken, sliced chorizo de Bilbao and bok choy, tomato sauce, cabbage, green beans, green peas, soy sauce and patís.